Kazuyoshi Miura (businessman)

 Kazuyoshi Miura (三浦 和義, Miura Kazuyoshi) was a Japanese businessman who was accused of being involved in the killing of his wife, Kazumi Miura.
-The prolonged legal battle, lasting decades, ended when he presumably committed suicide in October 2008.
+The prolonged legal battle, lasting decades, ended with his death, ruled a suicide, in October 2008.

 Early life

 Miura was born in Yamanashi Prefecture in 1947.
 After dropping out of a high school in Yokohama, he was arrested for arson and served some years in a juvenile prison.
 He was suspected of the 1979 killing of his former lover Chizuko Shiraishi.

 Attack on Kazumi Miura

-Miura, a clothing importer who often traveled to the United States, was suspected of conspiring to kill his wife, Kazumi Miura (三浦 一美, Miura Kazumi) on November 18, 1981, while visiting Los Angeles].
+Miura, a clothing importer who often traveled to the United States, was suspected of conspiring to kill his wife, Kazumi Miura (三浦 一美, Miura Kazumi) on November 18, 1981, while visiting Los Angeles.
 On that day, an unknown assailant shot Miura in the right leg and his wife in the head while the two were in a parking lot.
 After the shooting, Kazumi Miura remained in a coma.
 She was flown back to Japan by a U.S. Air Force hospital jet.
 She was blind, paralyzed, unconscious and subsisting on life-support machinery.
 She died almost a year to the day after the shooting.
 Kazumi Miura was the mother of a 13-month-old child.

 Miura said that street robbers killed his wife, and while in the hospital, campaigned against violence in Los Angeles.
 Miura said that he wrote letters to President Ronald Reagan and California Governor Jerry Brown and asked the two to secure Los Angeles.
 The incident reinforced Japanese stereotypes about U.S. violence.